agape-apps/LogosNotesExport/README.md

 ## Intended Use Cases

-- use Notebook folders in Obsidian, Typora or other front-matter compatible Markdown software
+- use Notebook folders in Obsidian, Typora or in other front-matter compatible Markdown applications
-- use as vendor independent backup of your personal notes
+- use as a vendor independent backup of your personal notes and highlights

 ## 🛠 Installation